 - Wear layers, but please come dressed with clothing that lets us see your body.
 For example, bike shorts and a sports bra top or camisole.

 - Consider reading the Pete Egoscue books ,Pain Free: A Revolutionary Method for Stopping Chronic Pain and The Egoscue Method of Health through Motion

-- Feel Free to contact Rachel with questions prior to your session…
+- Have a space available for online viewing of whole body.
+Feel Free to contact Rachel with questions prior to your session…

 Where did you get your training?
 I am a certified Postural Alignment Specialist through Egoscue University.
-I also have had training and education through Aligned and Well, The EBFA (exercise barefoot academy), Functional Movement Therapy, and more….
+I also have had training and education through Aligned and Well, The EBFA (exercise barefoot academy), Functional Movement Therapy, Rocktape professional education and more….

 Why did you study posture and functional exercise?
 This was the piece that was missing in correcting chronic pain through massage.
 The postural work complements massage really well in that massage releases or changes tissue tension, but sometimes people need to “build up” or stimulate/stabilize their muscles.
 I’ve had more people with issues lately with uneven or weak muscles in their hips/pelvis especially- they have a pelvis shifted way forward.
 Often times with an anterior pelvis, externally rotated hips, and everted feet.
 Postural alignment sessions takes people through a series of e-sizes (they stretch or stimulate, and sometimes simultaneously) to reduce rotation in pelvis or hips, neutralize pelvis (getting both sides to work together), engage the deep stabilizers, and tie it all together globally.